Jason Allen 07/04/22

 And yes, this might strike you as a massive missed opportunity to call the place ‘Deja Mu’.
 But there is a very important difference here: while Brilliant Corners traffics in DJs & vinyl, Mu is all about live music, every night.

-The food they’re drumming up comes mostly off their shiny new robata grill, which uses live fire to scorch the likes of asparagus with nori dressing, cherrywood smoked salmon teriyaki, baby gem with sweet miso, and beef with shishito pepper & yuzu koscho.
+The food they’re drumming up comes mostly off Mu’s shiny robata grill, which uses live fire to scorch the likes of asparagus with nori dressing, cherrywood smoked salmon teriyaki, baby gem with sweet miso, and beef with shishito pepper & yuzu koscho.
 There’s a short list of classic cocktails to help ease this all down (martinis, gimlets, palomas, and a “perfect” Manhattan, etc.), as well as the aforementioned bevvy of natural wines.

-There’s a small cover charge for those dining amongst the musicians, but if you simply wander in from the street, you can pitch up at the bar for free and listen along.
+There’s a small optional cover charge for those dining amongst the musicians, but if you simply wander in from the street, you can pitch up at the bar for free and listen along.
 And as for the name of the place?
 It’s from a legendary album by jazz trumpeter Don Cherry, who helped to develop the genre-blending concept of world fusion music.

 But that’s a Mu point.